-• Hot, Dry and Dusty
+Hot, Dry and Dusty

-If the rifle is to operate in a hot environment, then light lubrication with CLP is adequate and the normal quantities should be used.
+If the rifle is to operate in a hot environment, then lubrication with CLP is adequate and the normal quantities should be used.
 If the environment is also dusty then the rifle must be cleaned more frequently and careful attention should be paid to remove any abrasive deposits.
 Desert conditions may also produce large temperature swings between the day and night and consequently condensation can also occur.
 Again the frequency of cleaning should be increased and efforts should be made to prevent dust contamination.
 If possible the rifle should not be laid on the ground.
-The chamber will require to be wiped out more frequently.